DreamersofDay/guides/best-practices/ember/README.md

 ### Router

-Pretty much everything apart from components is laid out based on the router structure, e.g.:
+Pretty much everything apart from components has to be laid out based on the router structure, e.g.:

 ```javascript
 Router.map(function() {